cfw-guide/dsi.cfw.guide/_pages/en_US/installing-hiyacfw.md

 10. Copy *the contents of* the `out` folder in your HiyaCFW Helper folder to the root of your SD card
 11. Unplug your SD card, and insert it in your DSi
 12. Power on your console
+  - Unlaunch's GUI should appear
+13. Navigate to `OPTIONS`, and press (A)
+14. Press (A) to configure a default software to boot in to when no button is held
+15. Navigate to `HIYACFW`, and press (A)
+16. Navigate to `SAVE & EXIT`, and press (A)
+17. Power off your console, and turn it back on
   - HiyaCFW's settings screen should appear
-13. Change the settings to your liking, and press (START) to continue
+18. Change the settings to your liking, and press (START) to continue
   - If you boot to "An error has occured" screen, it's most likely because your SD card is larger than 2GB; follow [Replacing System Menu with TWiLight Menu++](replacing-system-menu-with-twlmenu++) to work around this issue

 Your system will now boot from the SD card instead of the internal NAND.

-You may press (A) while booting to bypass HiyaCFW and boot from the internal NAND, using Unlaunch.
+If you want to boot in to the internal storage, you may configure `LAUNCHER` to a hotkey in a similar manner to the one you just did for HiyaCFW.